postageapp/postageapp-drupal/README.txt

 1. Sign up with [PostageApp](http://postageapp.com)
 2. Create a Project (optionally attach it to a mail server)
-3. Copy API KEY into postageapp_conf.inc
+3. Add your API key to postageapp admin page.

 Questions / Comments?
 ---------------------